abdout/databayt/README.md

 # Databayt

-Reclaim Your Time by Automating the Boring. it's a bussiness automation service provider to allow a soultion to save time and effort.
+Reclaim Your Time by Automating the Boring.
+Databayt is a bussiness automation service provider to allow a soultion to save time and effort.
 Free.
 Open Source. **Use this to build your own code library**.

 ![hero](apps/www/public/og.jpg)